ericellb/flightbook/README.md

 ### Installing

-Follow these instructions to get the laravel service setup
+Follow these instructions to get the laravel service setup, if you wish to test locally

 ```
 git clone https://github.com/ericellb/flightbook.git